 Our Delaware tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Delaware are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Delaware are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.